 It might also be helpful to correspond through e-mail or

-talk in a web discussion site with an astronomer or someone in an observatory
+talk in a web discussion site with an astronomer or someone who works

-to get your answers.
-Prepare a presentation using maps, sketches, computer
+in an observatory to get your answers.
+Prepare a presentation using sky

-graphics, or other multimedia to inform your classmates about the topics
+maps, sketches, computer graphics, or other multimedia to inform your

-you have selected.
-Below are web sites to get you started:
+classmates about the object you have selected.
+Below are web sites to

-processing program to set up the three-column table as directed in the
+program to set up the three-column table as directed in this activity.

 As you read the sections, take your notes on the computer.
 Use a graphics